patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-02.png)

 Note:
-Back to the collective unconcious...
+Back to the collective unconscious...
 Jung was noticing that he was having **recurring vivid nightmares**.

 --